Ben Petrick

-Benjamin Wayne Petrick (/ˈpiːtrɪk/ PEE-trik; born April 7, 1977) is a former Major League Baseball player.
+Benjamin Wayne Petrick (/ˈpiːtrɪk/ PEE-trik; born April 7, 1977) is an American former Major League Baseball player.
 A native of Oregon, he grew up in Hillsboro, Oregon, in the Portland metropolitan area.
 After reaching the Majors, he was diagnosed with Parkinson's disease and retired in 2004, returning to Hillsboro to coach at his old high school.
 As of 2013 he has been a consultant for the Hillsboro Hops, a minor-league affiliate of the Arizona Diamondbacks, helping the team's young players acclimatize to life as a professional baseball player.
 He is the author of the book 40,000 to One.

 Early life

 Petrick, who was born in Salem, Oregon, was a highly accomplished athlete while attending Glencoe High School in Hillsboro, Oregon.
 He played football, basketball and baseball.
 He was recruited to play college football as a safety.
 He ultimately signed a letter of intent to play college baseball for Arizona State.
-Petrick opted to enter the Colorado Rockies' farm system when they drafted him in the second round (38th overall) of the 1995 amateur draft.
+Petrick opted to enter the Colorado Rockies' farm system when they drafted him in the second round (38th overall) of the 1995 amateur draft and agreed to a signing bonus of $495,000.